pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep4.md

 </div>
 ```

-- We see now, for the 1st time, how reactivity is used in SvelteKit.
+- We also see now, for the 1st time, how reactivity is used in SvelteKit.
 The `selectedTags` and `filteredPosts` variables are reactive, updating the UI whenever they change.
   - A concise explanation is provided in the interactive tutorial: [`$state`](https://svelte.dev/tutorial/svelte/state) and [`$derived`](https://svelte.dev/tutorial/svelte/derived-state).
   - For a more in depth look, check out the Svelte docs: [`$state`](https://svelte.dev/docs/svelte/$state) and [`$derived`](https://svelte.dev/docs/svelte/$derived).
 - Notice how `postType` is used to determine whether the page is a blog or projects page.